ToshiEAB/social_stimulus_preference/README.md

-Source codes in this repo are for the following article:
+# Source codes in this repo are for the following article

 KURODA, T., Ritchey, C. M., & Podlesnik, C. A. (2023).
 Selective effects of conspecific movement on social preference in zebrafish (Danio rerio) using real-time 3D tracking and 3D animation.
 Scientific Reports, 13, 10502. https://doi.org/10.1038/s41598-023-37579-y